-5.2.7.3 Installing, Updating or Upgrading Advisors After Initial Login
+5.2.6.3 Installing, Updating or Upgrading Advisors After Initial Login

 The Advisors interpret the data sent by the Monitor Agents and display the results in the dashboard.
-A minimal set of Advisors are preinstalled with the Service Manager.
-To obtain the full set of Advisors and get the most value from the MySQL Enterprise Monitor, you must download Advisors from MySQL Enterprise.
+A full set of Advisors is preinstalled with the Service Manager.
+You can download any new or updated Advisors from the My Oracle Support site.

 If you did not install the Advisors when you first logged in to the MySQL Enterprise Monitor User Interface, open the dashboard, find the Advisors tab, and choose the Check for Updates link.
-Doing this downloads the latest version of the Advisors from the MySQL Enterprise web site.
-To install the advisors in this fashion, specify your MySQL Enterprise credentials.
-Find instructions for doing this in Section 2.8.1, "Global Settings".
+Doing this downloads the latest version of the Advisors from an Oracle web site.

 If you do not allow Internet access from the dashboard, install the Advisors from a local file.
-You need an advisor file named AdvisorScript-version. jar.
-If you do not already have this file, you can find it on the MySQL Enterprise downloads page.
+You need an advisor file named AdvisorScript-version.jar.
+If you do not already have this file, download it from the My Oracle Support site.
 Download the Advisors file to a location that is accessible from the dashboard.
 Use the Browse button to find the Advisors file and then choose import to load the advisors.